The Best Budget Spin Bikes in the United Kingdom I Tried

 - Magnetic resistance, Pulse readers, and tablet holder

-- Poor Value for Money, No RPM readings, no Bluetooth, Basic Pedals and Handlebars
+- No RPM readings, no Bluetooth, Basic Pedals and Handlebars

-Up next is the ERGO LIFE indoor cycling bike.
+Up next is the Labgrey indoor cycling bike.
 There are two colour options with this budget spin exercise bike in the UK.
 Funnily enough, there’s a £10 difference between them, with the white option being cheaper.
 Why?
 We’re not entirely sure.

-The type of resistance onboard the ERGO LIFE spin bike is a friction one.
-It uses a fabric pad that presses inwards on the 11 kg (24.25 lb) flywheel, while the belt drive system makes it all a much quieter process.
+The type of resistance onboard the Labgrey spin bike is a magnetic one.
+It uses a couple of magnets that get close on the 15 kg (35 lb) flywheel, while the belt drive system makes it all a much quieter process.
 You adjust the resistance through a knob that sits beneath the handlebars.

-For the black version of the ERGO LIFE bike, it costs £260, while the white version cost £250.
-Again, there’s no discernable difference other than the white one being thinner?
+For the black version of the Labgrey bike, it costs £350, while better bikes like the JLL IC250 cost 250 BP.
 But otherwise it is a decent enough bike.
 The assembly process is guided by little more than pictures, which is less than great.

 - Decent Monitor, Large Weight Limit, compact absorbing suspensions, and affordable price.

-- Uncomfortable Seat, friction resistance instead of magnetic resistance, Poor Assembly Process, no RPM reading and no SPD pedals.
+- Uncomfortable Seat, no RPM reading and no SPD pedals.